Updated 2/15/2021. Originally Published 8/21/2015.

 YOUR MANAGER CANNOT BE YOUR FRIEND

 Your manager may or may not have hired you.
-Maybe they inherited you.
-But they will definitely have to evaluate you, promote or demote you, determine the percentage of your next raise, or fire you.
+Maybe they inherited you, yet going forward the new manager has the responsibility to evaluate you, promote, or demote you, determine the percentage of your next raise, or fire you.
 If your work product is great, they will take the credit for it – and hopefully, share the credit with you.
 If there is a problem with your work or its result, they may not support you.
 Friends are not required to make these decisions.
-Your boss is.

 IF AND WHEN YOU LEAVE – YOU WILL BE BLAMED!

 We have all heard it.
-A former colleague who left the organization for bigger and better things is now being blamed for the project that failed or the equipment that no longer works.
+A former colleague who left the organization for bigger and better roles is now being blamed for the project that failed or the equipment that no longer work.
+The resulting chatter is out of your control.
+However, take note – and thank goodness you created that status report/dashboard of accomplishments every week..

 PERCEPTIONS MATTER – DESPITE WHAT YOU HEAR